petrussola/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+- Acces an array - O(1)
+- Add from the front - O(n) -> we always have to traverse the array: if there is space at the end, we need to shift all items by one position.
+If there isn't, we need to save the array somewhere else in memory which means we need to traverse anyway.
+- Remove from the front - O(n) -> all items need to be shifted one space forward when we delete the first item, so we need to traverse the array, therefore it is O(n.)
+- Add from the back - worst case O(n), average case O(1) - it depends whether there is space free at the end of the array.
+Python implementation of an array (List) allocate few extra spaces at the end of the array every time we add items (dependant on the load factor).
+The amount of free spaces added increase over time, so having to find a new space in memory to save the array happens less and less frequently.
+When there is space available at the end of the array, it is O(1).
+When there isn't, it is O(n).
+- Remove from the back - O(1) - we just need to make the last item available for anyone else that needs space in memory and that it is.

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?